ObiAmal/political-research/rhetoric-and-debate.md

 ### Bad-Faith Debate Tactics

-*The Gish gallop* is a bad-faith debate tactic where the arguer, instead of trying to have a push-and-pull discussion, will try to overwhelm their opponent with point after point.
+*The Gish gallop* is a bad-faith debate tactic where the arguer, instead of trying to have a two-way discussion, will try to overwhelm their opponent with point after point.
 Often, each of these points could be refuted if they were given individually, but together, it is difficult for the opponent to remember all of them, much less actually respond to them.

 *The Motte-and-Bailey tactic* occurs when an arguer holds a fairly controversial position (the “bailey”), and, upon being challenged, retreats to a much easier-to-defend position (the “motte”).
 By conflating the bailey with the motte, if their opponent cannot reject the motte, they can claim that they have proven the bailey.
 For example, a famous anti-intellectual motte-and-bailey argument uses the bailey “scientific knowledge cannot be trusted” but the motte “scientists have been wrong in the past”.

 Related is the tactic of *moving the goalposts*.
 Moving the goalposts occurs when a speaker holds a position justified by a fallacious argument, and when said argument is disproven, refuses to accept it, instead creating a new argument that justifies an easier-to-defend position.
 The new argument is often fallacious itself, and so the cycle can continue.
-The reason why this is considered a bad-faith tactic is because, if the speaker was trying to have a Socratic dialogue, they would begin with their actual position and strongest argument for it.
+The reason why this is considered a bad-faith tactic is because, if the speaker was trying to have a Socratic dialogue, they would begin with their actual position and the strongest argument for it.

 *Pivoting*, *a non sequitur*, or *a red herring* is a debate tactic/logical fallacy wherein the speaker will ignore the argument or proposition at hand, and make an entirely irrelevant point.
 Sometimes, this takes the form of ignoring an opponent’s argument and simply throwing out fallacious critiques of their conclusion.
 Other times, the speaker will simply change the subject instead of admitting defeat (presumably to insulate themselves from having to admit to being wrong).